Cocaine (song): Eric Clapton version

 Glyn Johns produced the Clapton recording, which was released on the 1977 album Slowhand.
 It was also released as the B-side for "Lay Down Sally".

 A live version of "Cocaine" from the album Just One Night charted on the Billboard Hot 100 as the B-side of "Tulsa Time", which was a No. 30 hit in 1980.
 "Cocaine" was one of several of Cale's songs recorded by Clapton, including "After Midnight" and "Travelin' Light".
 AllMusic critic Richard Gilliam called it "among [Clapton's] most enduringly popular hits" and noted that "even for an artist like Clapton with a huge body of high-quality work, 'Cocaine' ranks among his best."

-Clapton described "Cocaine" as an anti-drug song intended to warn listeners about its addictiveness and deadliness.
+Clapton described the song as an anti-drug song intended to warn listeners about cocaine's addictiveness and deadliness.
 He called the song "quite cleverly anti-cocaine", noting:

 Because of its ambiguous message, Clapton did not perform the song in many of his concerts; over the years, he has added the lyrics 'that dirty cocaine' in live shows to underline the anti-drug message of the song.

+A live version of the song does appear on Clapton's 1982 hits compilation Time Pieces.